ssddanbrown/Open-Source-Confusion-Cases/addressed.md

 - [Easy Redmine](./addressed/easy-redmine.md) - Mis-advertised as "100% open source"
 - [Helicone](./addressed/helicone.md) - Advertised as open source under the commons clause
 - [Metabase](./addressed/metabase.md) - Mis-communicated the copyleft nature of the AGPL
+- [Swiftwave](./addressed/swiftwave.md) - Advertised as open source with added non-open terms to the Apache 2.0 license